 - Have or have had liver problems

 - Have diabetes or high blood sugar

 - Have any infections

 - Are scheduled to receive any vaccinations.
 You should not receive a live vaccine or be around people who have recently received a live vaccine during your treatment with AFINITOR.
 If you are not sure about the type of immunization or vaccine received, ask your health care provider.
 For children with TSC and SEGA, or certain types of seizures, work with your health care provider to complete the recommended childhood series of vaccines before your child starts treatment with AFINITOR

 - Are pregnant, or could become pregnant, or have a partner who could become pregnant.
 AFINITOR can cause harm to your unborn baby.
-If you are a woman who is able to become pregnant, you should use effective birth control while using AFINITOR and for 8 weeks after your last dose.
-If you are a male with a woman partner, you should use effective birth control during treatment and for 4 weeks after your last dose.
-Talk to your health care provider about birth control options while taking AFINITOR
+For females who are able to become pregnant, your health care provider will give you a pregnancy test before you start treatment with AFINITOR.
+You should use effective birth control during treatment and for 8 weeks after your last dose of AFINITOR or AFINITOR DISPERZ.
+Males with a female partner should use effective birth control during treatment and for 4 weeks after your last dose of AFINITOR or AFINITOR DISPERZ

 - Are breastfeeding or plan to breastfeed.
 Do not breastfeed during treatment and for 2 weeks after your last dose

 - Are planning to have surgery or if you have had a recent surgery.
 You should stop taking AFINITOR at least 1 week before planned surgery

 - Have received radiation therapy or are planning to receive radiation therapy in the future